 We have developed products and services and implemented marketing strategies designed to attract small business owners and consumers to our websites and encourage them to purchase our products and services.
 We believe we will need to address additional markets and attract new customers to further grow our business.
-To access new markets and customers we expect that we will need to develop, market and sell new products and additional services that address their needs.
-To access new markets, we also intend to continue the geographic expansion of our marketing efforts and customer service operations and to continue to introduce localized websites in different countries and languages.
-In addition, we intend to focus on developing new strategic relationships to expand our marketing and sales channels, such as co-branded or strategic partner-branded websites and retail in-store offerings.
+To access new markets and customers we expect that we will need to develop, market and sell new products and services.
+We also intend to continue the geographic expansion of our marketing efforts and customer service operations and the introduction of localized websites in different countries and languages.
+In addition, we intend to develop new strategic relationships to expand our marketing and sales channels, such as co-branded or strategic partner-branded websites and retail in-store offerings.
 Any failure to develop new products and services, expand our business beyond our existing target markets and customers, and address additional market opportunities could harm our business, financial condition and results of operations.